What are the symptoms of Behçet's syndrome?

 Some people with Behçet’s also experience depression.

-Many people with Behçet’s syndrome have bloating and excessive wind.
-Behçet’s sometimes causes inflammation of your bowel, leading to diarrhoea and abdominal pain, with blood and mucus in your stools.
+Many people with Behçet’s syndrome have bloating, excessive wind and abdominal pain.
+Behçet’s sometimes causes inflammation of your bowel, leading to diarrhoea, with blood and mucus in your stools.

 Blood clots (thrombosis)

-Inflamed blood vessels can increase your risk of thrombosis, although this isn’t the type of thrombosis that causes heart attacks.
-Veins near your skin’s surface become painful, hot and red when they’re affected, and thrombosis in deeper veins leads to pain and swelling of the affected limb.
+Inflamed blood vessels can increase the risk of blood clots (thrombosis), but these aren't the type that cause heart attacks.
+Veins near the skin’s surface become painful, hot and red when they’re affected, and thrombosis in deeper veins leads to pain and swelling of the affected limb.
 The legs are affected more often than the arms.
 Thrombosis can occur in the blood vessels of your head, lungs or other internal organs, but this is rare.

 Read more about pain and arthritis.